|Home State||Civilian Employer|

 |European||Company “A,” 116th Infantry Regiment, 29th Infantry Division|

-Author’s note: This article incorporates some text from my article about Private 1st Class Walter S. Brinton, another Delaware man in Company “A,” 116th Infantry Regiment.
+Author’s note: This article incorporates some text from my article about Private 1st Class Walter S. Brinton, another Delawarean in Company “A,” 116th Infantry Regiment.

 Early Life & Family

-A July 20, 1944 article in Journal-Every Evening stated that Padley was “An honor student as well as an athlete” at Claymont High School and “had received several awards for track, football, and basketball.”
+Journal-Every Evening reported that Padley was “An honor student as well as an athlete” at Claymont High School and “had received several awards for track, football, and basketball.”

-When he registered for the draft on June 30, 1942―the same month he graduated from high school―James M. Padley was described as standing five feet, 9½ inches tall and weighing 165 lbs., with blond hair and blue eyes.
-He was still living with his parents on Darley Road but working for the Sun Oil Company in nearby Marcus Hook, Pennsylvania.
-The following year, when Padley was drafted, his occupation was recorded on his enlistment data card as “Semiskilled construction occupations”.
+When he registered for the draft on June 30, 1942―the same month he graduated from high school―Padley was still living with his parents on Darley Road but was working for the Sun Oil Company in nearby Marcus Hook, Pennsylvania.
+The following year, when Padley was drafted, his occupation was recorded on his enlistment data card as “Semiskilled construction occupations.”
+His religious preference was recorded as Protestant in military paperwork.
+Military records describe him as standing five feet, 7¼ inches tall and weighing 155 lbs., with blond hair and blue eyes.

-Padley was inducted into the U.S. Army in Camden, New Jersey on February 18, 1943.
-Private Padley went to basic training at Camp Wolters, Texas, an Infantry Replacement Training Center (from March 3, 1943 through June 4, 1943 according to his mother’s statement).
-Next, Padley was stationed at a replacement depot, Camp Shenango, Pennsylvania, from June 10, 1943 through July 18, 1943.
+Padley was inducted into the U.S. Army in Camden, New Jersey, on February 18, 1943.
+Private Padley went to basic training at Camp Wolters, Texas, an Infantry Replacement Training Center (from March 3, 1943, through June 4, 1943, according to his mother’s statement).
+Next, Padley was stationed at a replacement depot, Camp Shenango, Pennsylvania, from June 10, 1943, through July 18, 1943.
 He went overseas later that month.
+These dates are supported by paperwork in Padley’s Individual Deceased Personnel File (I.D.P.F.), which stated that he was at Fort Dix in March 1943, Camp Wolters from March to June 1943, and the Shenango Personnel Depot in June and July 1943.

 Padley’s mother wrote that after her son arrived in the United Kingdom on August 6, 1943, he was assigned to Company “A,” 116th Infantry Regiment, 29th Infantry Division.

 The 29th Infantry Division had originally been composed entirely of men from National Guard units (primarily those from Maryland and Virginia, but also a handful from Pennsylvania and Washington, D.C.).
 However, the division was federalized on February 3, 1941.
 Many of the original guardsmen remained even as men from other parts of the country joined the division.
 The division arrived in the United Kingdom in October 1942 and spent the next 20 months training.
-Private Padley arrived just prior to when the division began amphibious training in preparation for the invasion of France (Operation Overlord).
+Private Padley arrived just prior to the start of the division’s amphibious training in preparation for the invasion of France (Operation Overlord).
 Padley’s mother wrote that her son was promoted to private 1st class in November 1943.
-The July 20, 1944 article in Journal-Every Evening stated that Private 1st Class Padley “had written to his parents one week before the invasion, saying he had completed his course at communications school in the Infantry.”
+Journal-Every Evening stated that Private 1st Class Padley “had written to his parents one week before the invasion, saying he had completed his course at communications school in the Infantry.”

 Leading up to D-Day in Normandy, the 29th Infantry Division participated in a series of exercises including simulated landings at Slapton Sands, England.
 Allied planners selected the 116th Infantry Regiment to spearhead the 29th Infantry Division landings on the western portion of Omaha Beach on D-Day, with Company “A” assigned to sector Dog Green, near Vierville-sur-Mer, France.
 Company “A” was the lead company in 1st Battalion and scheduled to land with the first wave of infantry to hit the beach.